Skip to main content

 How much will I have to pay out of pocket for hearing aids?

-But there’s good news: If you have mild to moderate hearing loss (not severe hearing loss), you can buy hearing aids over the counter (OTC) without the need for a medical exam, prescription, or professional fitting.
+But if you have mild to moderate hearing loss (not severe hearing loss), you can buy hearing aids over the counter (OTC) without the need for a medical exam, prescription, or professional fitting.
 OTC hearing aids can cost up to several thousand dollars less than prescription hearing aids.
 Check out NCOA’s complete guide to OTC hearing aids.

 Can I get hearing aid and hearing exam coverage through Medicare Advantage?